jatin7gupta/COMP9021-Assignment-2/readme.md

 False

 ```
-Note that the functionis_solution()does not print outTrueorFalse, but returnsTrueorFalse.
+Note that the functionis_solution()does not print out True or False, but returns True or False.